sanjanatg/DAA_Assignment/EUCLIDEAN_GCD/README.md

-# Merge Sort and Euclidean GCD Visualization
+# Euclidean GCD Visualization

 ## Overview
-This project provides visualizations for the Merge Sort algorithm on a linked list and the Euclidean algorithm for computing the GCD (Greatest Common Divisor).
-The animations help users understand how these algorithms work step by step by displaying their intermediate processes in a user-friendly manner.
+This project provides visualizations for the Euclidean algorithm for computing the GCD (Greatest Common Divisor).
+The animations help users understand how this algorithm work step by step by displaying their intermediate processes in a user-friendly manner.

 ## Features
-### Merge Sort Visualization
-- Users can input a list of numbers separated by commas.
-- The program converts the list into a linked list and displays bars representing the values.
-- Clicking the "Merge Sort" button starts the sorting animation, showing how the list gets divided and merged.
-- Provides a step-by-step breakdown of how elements are sorted.

 ### Euclidean GCD Visualization
 - Users enter the number of values for which they want to compute the GCD.
 - The program takes individual inputs for the numbers.